How to fight a denial or termination of eligibility for the Housing and Essential Needs (HEN) referral program for medical reasons

-Ask for an Administrative Hearing.
+- Ask for an Administrative Hearing (see below)

-If they are terminating your HEN benefits and services, you can keep getting them until the hearing process is complete if you ask for your hearing within ten days or before the date your benefits will end.
+If they are terminating your HEN benefits and services, you can keep getting them until the hearing process is complete if you ask for your hearing within ten days or before the date that your benefits will end.

-You can ask for an Administrative Hearing by doing any of these:
+You can do any of these:

-Writing or calling the Office of Administrative Hearings (OAH) at P.O.
+- Write or call the Office of Administrative Hearings (OAH) at P.O.
 Box 42489, Olympia, WA 98504, phone: 1-800-583-8261.

-Calling or writing your DSHS office.
+- Call or write your local DSHS office.

 An Administrative Law Judge (ALJ) who does not work for DSHS holds the hearing and writes a decision.
-If you win, the ALJ usually will order the benefits paid effective the date DSHS denied them.
+If you win, the ALJ usually will order the benefits paid to you effective the date DSHS denied them.

-Before or after asking for a hearing, ask your DSHS worker to explain more about the decision.
-You may learn DSHS had the wrong info, or was missing info.
-Try to provide the info.
-Ask the worker if you need help.
+Before or after asking for a hearing, ask your DSHS worker to explain more about the decision to you.
+You may learn DSHS had the wrong information, or was missing information.
+If so, try to give DSHS the information.
+Ask the DSHS worker for help getting it if you need help.

 You can also ask the worker's supervisor for a meeting to review the HEN Referral Program denial.
 If you write the supervisor, the supervisor must write back within ten days.
 If that does not change the decision, you can write the head administrator of the local DSHS office.
 The administrator also must write back in ten days.